AlexSergey/issr/README.md

   <img alt="iSSR" src="http://natrube.net/issr/logo.svg">
 </p>

-The easiest way to move your React application to Server Side Rendering.
+The easiest way to switch your React application to Server Side Rendering.

 ## Articles

 ## Features
 - TypeScript support
 - Extremely small size (5kb)
-- Without dependencies
+- No dependencies
 - **iSSR** supports native setState, Redux (thunk, sagas), Mobx, Apollo and other state management libraries

 ## Getting Started
 Modern JS applications are divided into 2 types:
 - CSR - *Client-Side rendering*.
 The application will be displayed only after downloading and executing all the necessary JS code.
 Until then, the user will see a blank page.
 It degrades the UX and is bad for SEO.
 - SSR - *Server-Side rendering*.
 The auxiliary server doesn't send a blank page, but a page with data.
-Thus, the user can immediately start working with the application, and SEO bots will index the page.
+Thus, the user can immediately start working with the application, and search engine bots will index the page.

 ## SSR